- You are here:

 Best Time for Wildlife Viewing

-July to September (which falls during the Dry season) is the best time for wildlife viewing in Maputo NP.
+July to October, during the drier months, is the best time for wildlife viewing in Maputo NP.
 Wildlife is easier to spot at that time because vegetation is thinner and animals gather around the lakes and other permanent water sources.

 Wildlife Rating